ericbauer55/projecteuler50/README.md

 I now pass `test_generate_prime_sequence`, which was intended, as well as the first case of the Problem 50 examples--`test_pe_case1`.
 All that's left is to get the second example working and then run it for ![formula](https://render.githubusercontent.com/render/math?math=a_{max}=1000000).

 ## 4. Getting Case 2 to Work
 It is very strange that Case 1 works but Case 2 does not.
 To investigate this further, I added in some more verbose print statements to the solver function.
-It's result on the failed test is:
+The solver's result on the failed test is:

 ![](images/debugging_case2.png)